 - A complete control of exposure means the patient will be in an artificial environment

 - They are difficult to conduct, require time, and can be expensive

 - They can be only therapeutic or preventive.
 The scope of what you can or can’t try is dependent on ethical considerations and might be limited

 Difference Between Pragmatic and Explanatory Trials

-As already discussed in the disadvantages, a problem occurs in generalisation of the findings of RCT.
+As already discussed in the disadvantages, a problem occurs in generalization of the findings of RCT.
 This is the reason why pragmatic trials are gaining momentum in current medical practice.

 This is referred to as efficacy vs effectiveness studies: experimental trials represent efficacy and pragmatic trials represent effectiveness of the intervention of interest.